mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/strategic-partner-cloud.md

 The SAP Cloud Platform is available in two development environments: SAP Neo and SAP Cloud Foundry (which is their newest option).
 Mendix is integrated with the SAP Cloud Foundry environment.

 A Mendix application is deployed by the Mendix Development Portal using the Mendix Cloud Foundry buildpack.
-The transactional data of the application is stored in either SAP HANA or a Postgres database running on the underlying cloud provider like AWS or Azure.
-Optionally a storage service is attached to store  files.
+The data of the application is stored in either an SAP HANA or a Postgresql database running on a cloud provider like AWS or Azure.
+Optionally, a storage service is attached to allow the storage of files.
 By default the application is integrated with the SAP authentication and authorization service, and a connectivity service.